Bike Trail: Indiana's Cardinal Greenway

 As you travel along the trail, bicyclists also have the opportunity to explore country roads that cross the trail.
 This can be an interesting excursion if you have the time to explore.
 Not all of these roads are well maintained but all of the ones I've seen are paved.

 A Side Excursion

-Side excursions on county roads and taking the designated bike routes beyond the Cardinal Greenway are a great way to see the country side or to simply expand your trip.
+Side excursions on county roads and taking the designated bike routes beyond the Cardinal Greenway are a great way to see the countryside or to simply expand your trip.
 A good map, some planning, and appropriate items for safety are all that's needed for a good experience.
 (Helmets are always recommended and keeping water with you at all times is wise)

 If you're looking for a meal, the easiest access in Muncie is at the McGalliard crossing.
-Restraurants such as Olive Garden, Red Lobster, Texas Roadhouse, and many more are all within a few hundred feet of the trail.
+Restaurants such as Olive Garden, Red Lobster, Texas Roadhouse, and many more are all within a few hundred feet of the trail.